mSaayeh/Android-Roadmap/README.md

 ---

 ## Android basics:
-Now you are ready to start programming real Android apps for that you will need a good IDE to help you in your journey and I recommend using Android studio.
+Now you are ready to start programming real Android apps for that you will need a good IDE to help you in your journey and I recommend you use Android studio.

 ![Android development](images/Android%20Development.png)